leonadsouza/database/non-cdb-database-in-exacs/create-a-non-cdb-db-in-exacs-using-dbaascli-utility/create-a-non-cdb-db-in-exacs-using-dbaascli-utility.md

         <copy>sudo -s

 3. Run the below command to view the information about a specific Oracle Home.
-Specify either the Oracle home location or Oracle home name.
+Specify the Oracle home location found in step 10 of Lab 2.

         <copy>dbaascli dbHome getDetails { --oracleHomeName value | --oracleHome value }